stratum/stratum/stratum/docs/testing.md

     order.
 Avoid changing global state.

 - Non-hermeticity: Tests that fail if the same tests is run at the same time twice.
-Do not depend on external resources (notwork, storage)
+Do not depend on external resources (network, storage).

 - Deep dependence: Mock tests that fail if the implementation of class under test is refactored.
 Do not over-fit the mock expectations.